visualDust/gavin.gong.host/docs/CSC506/Midterm Exam Note.md

 - Interconnect are used to propagate data from one processor to another.
 - A sequencer is responsible for managing the service ordering of upcoming requests.

+> [!NOTE]
-> [!example] Example: 6-node system P2P interconnected, simultaneous write
+> Example: 6-node system P2P interconnected, simultaneous write
 >
 > Assume each node to have a processor/core and a cache.
 Now suppose that node A and B simultaneously want to write to a block that they already cached in a clean state.
 Suppose that node S is assigned the role of sequencing requests for the block.
 >